TrellixVulnTeam/swahilipython_SCMU/Doc/library/modulefinder.rst

 --------------

-This module provides a :class:`ModuleFinder` class that can be used to determine the set of modules imported by a script. ``modulefinder.py`` can also be run as a script, giving the filename of a Python script as its argument, after which a report of the imported modules will be printed.
+This module provides a :class:`ModuleFinder` kundi that can be used to determine the set of modules imported by a script. ``modulefinder.py`` can also be run as a script, giving the filename of a Python script as its argument, after which a report of the imported modules will be printed.